 But the most serious damage occurred between 1801-1802 when Thomas Bruce, the 7th Earl of Elgin, and the English Ambassador in Constantinople sacked much of the marble from the Parthenon and other buildings on the Acropolis.
 Just to illustrate, 19 pedestrian sculptures, 15 metopes, and reliefs from 56 roughly sawn blocks of the frieze were removed and transported to England.
 These looting became popularly known as the “Elgin Marbles” and are now on display at the British Museum in London.

 Theater of Dionysus Eleuthereus

 This ancient theater is located on the southern slope of the Acropolis of Athens and integrates the Sanctuary of Dionysus Eleuthereus.
 First of all, the Theater of Dionysus was the most important theater in all of Ancient Greece and the birthplace of tragedy and Western theater.
-In addition, its architecture served as a prototype for future theaters of Classical Antiquity and was the stage for premieres of the famous works of Aeschylus, Sophocles, Euripides, and Aristophanes.
+In addition, its architecture served as a prototype for future theaters of Classical Antiquity and was the stage for the premieres of the famous works of Aeschylus, Sophocles, Euripides, and Aristophanes.